 The 11th Colloquium (2019): "At One Remove: Versions and Other Indirect Evidence for the New Testament"

 The eleventh colloquium was held at the Edgbaston Campus of the University of Birmingham from 4-6 March 2019.
 With 70 participants and parallel sessions, this was the largest colloquium yet.
 Twenty-six papers were presented on the textual history of the New Testament, considering languages including Latin, Syriac, Coptic, Gothic, Arabic and Caucasian Albanian.
-Selected papers are in preparation for publication as H.A.G.
-Houghton and Peter Montoro (ed.), At One Remove: The Text of the New Testament in Early Translations and Quotations (Texts and Studies 3).
+Selected papers have been published as H.A.G.
+Houghton and Peter Montoro (ed.), At One Remove: The Text of the New Testament in Early Translations and Quotations (Texts and Studies 3.24).
 Piscataway NJ: Gorgias, 2021.
 The programme is available online.
 Participants in the Colloquium also enjoyed a social evening in Brook's Sports Bar, a formal dinner in Staff House with a 'carnival' theme and a presentation by Dr Nicholas Hardy, and a guided tour of Birmingham Cathedral.